MikolajK/watch-next-service/README.md

 State: In Development

 ## Running
 Use `mvn quarkus:dev` to run the service.
+You need to configure the API key either in the `application.yml` file or via env variables using `OMDB_API_KEY`.